-Add scripts to the backup selections list only if you want to set up a policy for automatic backups.
-These scripts are run for automatic backup schedules.
+Add scripts to the backup selections list only if you want to create a policy for automatic backups.
+In that case, add the scripts to a policy that has automatic backup schedules.
 NetBackup runs the scripts in the order that the scripts appear in the backup selections list.